susan123-dot/testin/README.md

         - Security Testing

             It focuses on identifying vulnerabilities and weaknesses in the software to protect it from potential security threats.
+        - Regression Testing

+             It involves retesting the modified or added parts of the software to ensure that the changes have not introduced any new defects or issues.